NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </dataset>
 ```

 Note that the subject `id` here is not in an optimal format, as it is not in the form of a dereferenceable HTTP URI.
 Ideally this "local identifier" can be readily translated into an HTTP URI that will provide an unambiguous and persistent identifier for the subject dataset.
-E.g. instead of just "dataset-01" it could be something like "http://search.dataone.org/cdr/dataset-01"
+E.g. instead of just "dataset-01" it could be something like "http://search.dataone.org/cdr/dataset-01".
+This latter URI either could be specified directly, or generated as appropriate by the metadata framework.
+Without a full HTTP URI in the subject position of the Annotation, the Annotation will only be interpretable within the framework that generated the `id`.This is still quite useful, however, as the `property` and `value` URIs are to external sources that provide  information, and that other frameworks can also use and reference, leading to consistency and interoperability in interpreting metadata contents.

 <a name="eml-example-2"></a>

 #### Example 2: Entity-level annotation

 In the following entity-level annotation, the semantic statement can be read as
-"the entity with the id 'https://cn.dataone.org/cn/v2/resolve/urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about Mammalia".
+"the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about Mammalia".

-- The *subject* of the semantic statement is the `otherEntity` with `id` attribute value, `"https://cn.dataone.org/cn/v2/resolve/urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b"`.
+- The *subject* of the semantic statement is the `otherEntity` with `id` attribute value, `"urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b"`.
 - The annotation itself has 2 parts
     - `propertyURI` is "http://purl.obolibrary.org/obo/IAO_0000136", which resolves to "is about", from [IAO](#iao)
     - `valueURI` is "http://purl.obolibrary.org/obo/NCBITaxon_40674", which resolves to "Mammalia" in the [NCBI Taxon ontology](#ncbi_taxon).